-The Best Things To Do in Hocking Hills, OH: Hiking Trails, Food and More
+The Best Things To Do in Hocking Hills, OH: Hikes, Food & More

 Some of the parks’ trails are paved and are accessible for wheelchairs and strollers.
 Directly surrounding the park, there are secluded cabins to sleep in, ziplining adventures, biking trails and more fun things to do.

 No matter your age or abilities, Hocking Hills has something for everyone and is a perfect weekend escape!
 This guide covers the best things to do in Hocking Hills, from hiking to breweries to zip lining.

 Please make it a priority to Leave No Trace when exploring the outdoors.
 This includes leaving nothing behind, respecting wildlife, minimizing campfire impacts, respecting those around you, planning ahead and traveling on durable surfaces.
 For more details, read about the seven principles at lnt.org.

 - Hocking Hills, like all state parks in Ohio, is free to enter!

 - Hocking Hills State Park is made up of six separate units.
 Some units connect by hiking trail, but you’ll likely be driving between the different units.
 The state park is surrounded by over 9,000 acres of the Hocking State Forest, where there are several more hikes to explore.